-- expenses for external labour which are incorporated into the amount shown at Expenses, Cost of sales - expenses for accounting or legal services.
+- expenses for external labour which are incorporated into the amount shown at Expenses, E Cost of sales - expenses for accounting or legal services.
 Show these at Expenses, N All other expenses.

-- name and address of the payee
+Keep a record of the following: name and address of the payee

-- nature of the services provided

-- the amount paid.
+- nature of the services provided - the amount paid.